 What has changed in the eviction process since the Covid-19 Crisis?

 Firstly, the period between receiving an eviction notice and the case being taken to tribunal has been extended to 3 months or 6 months, depending on the grounds used (see our list of the grounds for eviction and their corresponding notice lengths in the private rented sector below).
-With the exception of ground 10 (Tenant is not occupying the property) and grounds 13, 14, 15 (relating to anti-social behaviour or criminal record) which require 28 days notice and grounds 4 and 5 (Landlord or landlord's family intends to live in the property.)
+Exceptions to these delays are eviction notices under ground 10 (Tenant is not occupying the property) and grounds 13, 14, 15 (relating to anti-social behaviour or criminal record) which require 28 days notice and grounds 4 and 5 (Landlord or landlord's family intends to live in the property.)

 All the grounds for eviction (e.g. Landlord intends to move into property) have gone from mandatory to discretionary, meaning that the Tribunal will have to look at other evidence surrounding an eviction, other than for example just the fact that the landlord wants to move in.
 This means eviction are worth fighting against before and during Tribunal.